 Size is the main consideration that should be thought about first really.
-You can get mini ovens in many different sizes from as small as about 9l in volume up to about 42l.
+You can get mini cookers in many different sizes from as small as about 9l in volume up to about 42l.
 As you can see, it’s quite a difference and will dictate what you can cook inside.
 A tiny one won’t be able to cook a joint of meat for example, yet a bigger one should accommodate it with no worries.
 If you’re planning on baking bread you’ll want to know it has room to rise and not hit the top too!

 Mini ovens are great for single people or couples or just if you cook very small items.
 Even the smallest will cook some chips easily or a small pizza, or even some lovely cupcakes!